 This reliable portable generator is RV-friendly and a great choice for emergency power-outages.

 Cons: Compared to other portable generators in its class, this one from Westinghouse is quite heavy and can be tricky to move without the optional wheel kit, which doesn’t come included.
-It can also be quite loud when under a full load, with some reviewers noting that they felt a bit guilty running this generator at night.
+It can also be quite loud when under a full load, with some noting that they felt a bit guilty running this generator at night.

 Bottom Line: While this isn’t the easiest generator to haul into your RV or pickup truck, its versatile array of outlets and impressive running wattage offer more than comparable generators for the price.
-Factor in this portable generator’s user-friendly design, and you can see why so many have found the Westinghouse WGen3600v Portable Generator to be a reliable option.
+Factor in this portable generator’s user-friendly design, and you can see why so many have found the Westinghouse WGen3600v Portable Generator a reliable option.

 MARBERO Portable Power Station